 Editor’s note: In the video, Brandon Vigliarolo walks you through the steps of securing an Excel workbook with a password in Microsoft Office 365.
 The steps are similar to what Susan Harkins describes in this tutorial, which was first published in January 2011 and updated in March 2019.

-I'm using Excel (desktop), but you can user earlier versions.
-There's no demonstration file--you won't need one.
-You can't add a password to a file open in the browser, nor can you open it in the browser.
+I’m using Office 365 Excel (desktop), but you can user earlier versions.
+There’s no demonstration file–you won’t need one.
+You can’t add a password to a file open in the browser, nor can you open it in the browser.